borysovamaryna/email-analitycs-sql-progect/README.md

-# Email Analytics SQL Progect

-## Опис
-Цей проєкт містить SQL-запит для аналізу:
-- акаунтів користувачів
-- email-розсилок
-- взаємодії з листами (відкриття, переходи)

-##  Що реалізовано

-У запиті:
-- використано CTE (WITH)
-- об’єднано дані з кількох таблиць
-- підраховано:
-  - кількість акаунтів
-  - кількість відправлених листів
-  - відкриття листів
-  - переходи
-- розраховано агрегати по країнах
-- побудовано ранжування (DENSE_RANK)

-## Структура запиту

-1. **account_info**
-   - інформація по акаунтах

-2. **messages_info**
-   - інформація по email-активності

-3. **final_info**
-   - об’єднання даних

-4. **country_totals**
-   - агрегати по країнах

-5. **country_ranks**
-   - ранжування країн

-6. **Final SELECT**
-   - фінальна аналітика

-## Технології
-- SQL (BigQuery / стандарт SQL)

-## Результат
-Отримано:
-- топ-10 країн за кількістю акаунтів
-- топ-10 країн за кількістю відправлених повідомлень
-- детальна аналітика по датах і параметрах користувачів

-## Як використовувати
-1. Підключитись до бази даних
-2. Виконати queries.sql

-## Представлення результатів в Looker Studio
+#  Email Analytics SQL Project

+##  Description

+This project contains a SQL query for analyzing:

+- user accounts
+- email campaigns
+- email interactions (opens and clicks)

+The goal is to understand user engagement and email performance across countries and time periods.

+##  What was implemented

+The query includes:

+- use of CTEs (`WITH` statements)
+- joining data from multiple tables
+- calculation of key metrics:
+  - number of user accounts
+  - number of sent emails
+  - email opens
+  - email clicks
+- aggregation of results by country
+- ranking countries using `DENSE_RANK`

+##  Query structure

+### `account_info`
+User account-level information.

+### `messages_info`
+Email activity data (sent emails, opens, clicks).

+### `final_info`
+Combined dataset with account and email activity data.

+### `country_totals`
+Aggregated metrics grouped by country.

+### `country_ranks`
+Ranking of countries based on key performance metrics.

+### `Final SELECT`
+Final analytical output used for reporting and insights.

+##  Technologies

+- SQL (BigQuery / standard SQL)

+##  Results

+The analysis provides:

+- Top 10 countries by number of user accounts
+- Top 10 countries by number of sent emails
+- Detailed breakdown of user engagement by date and key metrics

+##  How to use

+1. Connect to the database
+2. Run `queries.sql`
+3. Use the output for email performance and user engagement analysis

+## Results in Looker Studio
 ![Looker](looker-studio-visual)

-## Автор
-Марина Борисова